Updated 8/22/2024

 (6) Auto Fetch Button

-(7) Color Addition Button
+(7) Add Color Button

-When Color Type is category, manually adds color for a field value.
+When Color Type is "Category": Manually add colors for field values.

 (8) Color Setting

-Selects color using the color picker.
+Select color with color picker.

-(9) Color Setting Deletion Button
+(9) Delete Color Setting Button

-Deletes the color setting for a field.
+Deletes color settings for fields.

 Field Value Settings